dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ### `PrimitiveDataViewType` Abstract Class

-The `PrimitiveDataViewType` abstract class derives from `ColumnDataViewType` and is the base class of all primitive type implementations.
+The `PrimitiveDataViewType` abstract class derives from `DataViewType` and is the base class of all primitive type implementations.

 ### `TextDataViewType` Sealed Class

-The `TextDataViewType` sealed class derives from `PrimitiveDataViewType` and is a singleton- class for the standard text type.
+The `TextDataViewType` sealed class derives from `PrimitiveDataViewType` and is a singleton-class for the standard text type.
 The instance is exposed by the static `TextDataViewType.Instance` property.

 ### `BooleanDataViewType` Sealed Class